 The Identity Fraud Report released by Javelin Strategy & Research in February 2017, showed identity fraud reached new highs in 2016.
 Overall fraud incidents rose 16 percent to affect 6.15 percent of U.S. consumers, up from 5.30 percent in 2015 — the highest on record.
-The study also found that there were two million more victims than 2015 and the amount the fraud thieves took was one billion more raising losses to $16 billion.
+The study also found that there were two million more victims than in 2015 and the amount the fraud thieves took was one billion more raising losses to $16 billion.

 Identity Theft Trends

 The 2017 Identity Theft Fraud Study found these significant identity theft trends:

 - Record high incidence — In 2016, 6.15 percent of consumers became victims of identity fraud, an increase of more than 2 million victims from the previous year.

 - Card-not-present (CNP) fraud rises significantly — The growth of e-commerce fraud is a result of increased online purchases which dramatically increased the prevalence of CNP fraud by 40 percent.
 Fraud at the point-of-sale (POS) remained essentially unchanged from the 2014 and 2015 levels.

 - Account takeover bounces back — After reaching a low point in 2014, both account takeover incidence and losses rose notably in 2016.
 Total ATO losses reached $2.3 billion, a 61 percent increase from 2015, while incidence rose 31 percent.
 Account takeover continues to be one of the most challenging fraud types for consumers with victims paying an average of $263 out-of-pocket costs and spending a total of 20.7 million hours to resolve it in 2016 — 6 million more than in 2015.